dante4rt/Discord-Chat-Bot/README.md

    ```
    Note: The word 'javascript' may be removed by the browser; you can type it manually.
    Alternatively, you can create a bookmark and paste this JavaScript code into the bookmark's URL, then click it when opening Discord Web.
-3. Paste your Discord token into `.env`, just like this:
+3. Run the script again using `node index.js` or paste your Discord token into `.env`, just like this:
 ```env
 BOT_TOKEN= // Your Discord token (example: xxx.xxx.xxx)
 CHANNEL_ID= // Your targeted channel (example: 123124123145xxx)